FastAce/password-generator/README.md

 # Password Generator

-A simple Python password generator that creates secure and customizable passwords.
+The goal of this project is to create a simple Python password generator that creates secure and customizable passwords.

 ## Features